 It is, however, a wake up call that such environmental conservation efforts are completely worthless if our way of life is harmful to the environment.
 This can be likened to robbing with one hand and donating with the other.
 It would also be in bad faith to insinuate that the poor and the middle class people do not contribute to the degradation of the environment.
 Those little acts we do whether intentionally or subconsciously such as littering also aid in pollution.

 With particular attention to the rich in the society, you should know that living happily does not necessarily include extravagance.
 By now you probably have a picture of the adverse effects of extravagance to the environment.
-It is important that the rich also adopt ways of living; such that if everyone in the world lived in that way, the planet would still sustain us.
+It is important that billionaires also adopt ways of living; such that if everyone in the world lived in that way, the planet would still sustain us.